Emergency Medical Services Operating Fund Funding Priorities

 * An ambulance for ambulance services that operate a single ambulance older than 10 years.

 * Software/computer equipment to enable services to collect and transmit EMS patient care reports electronically.

 * Communication equipment and capabilities for EMS response in areas with poor to no communication capability between ambulances and medical command facilities or between ambulances and receiving facilities.

-* Quality assurance/improvement program.
+* Quality assurance/improvement initiatives.

 * EMS personnel protective respiratory equipment approved by the Department to protect the EMS practitioner from communicable diseases transmitted from person to person through airborne mechanisms.

 Emergency Preparedness and Response Funding Requests

 Emergency preparedness and response funding requests must be based on local and response roles of services, regional needs and needs identified by threat vulnerability analysis.
 Purchases must be coordinated with county emergency, fire service, HAZMAT and hospital organizations in the applicant's service area to assure interoperability and to prevent duplication.
 Funding requests relating to response to terrorism and emergency preparedness must have a clear connection to the regional EMS catastrophic plan and the regional EMS development plan.
 Priority will be given to fund the ambulance services in each region that have committed to respond to requests for EMS services, both interstate and intrastate, as identified in the State and regional catastrophic casualty care plans.